SymphonyAgency/SymphonyJS/README.md

     */
 ```

-## action settings
+## Action Settings
 Enqueued action settings control how and when action functions are run.
 ### `windowEvents`
 Controls which events the action function will run on.

 Accepts an array of the following options:
 - 'ready'